pingcap/docs-cn/tikv/deploy-tikv-using-binary.md

 This guide describes how to deploy a TiKV cluster using binary files.

 - To quickly understand and try TiKV, see [Deploy the TiKV cluster on a single machine](#deploy-the-tikv-cluster-on-a-single-machine).
-- To try TiKV out and explore the features, see [Deploy the TiKV cluster on multiple nodes for test](#deploy-the-tikv-cluster-on-multiple-nodes-for-test).
+- To try TiKV out and explore the features, see [Deploy the TiKV cluster on multiple nodes for testing](#deploy-the-tikv-cluster-on-multiple-nodes-for-testing).

 ## Deploy the TiKV cluster on a single machine